Editorial by Industrial Quick Search

 Chassis dynamometers are torque measuring devices that measure what is produced by the movement of a vehicle's wheels.
 They are available in fixed configurations or portable units.
 The purpose of chassis dynamometers is to simulate road conditions, including all the forces that attack a vehicle during operation.

-The test includes accelerating, braking, and decelerating the test vehicle to get the necessary data.
-There are several designs of chassis dynamometers designed to test several driving conditions and challenges for vehicles.
+The test involves accelerating, braking, and decelerating the vehicle to gather the required data.
+Various chassis dynamometer designs are available to evaluate different driving conditions and challenges.

 Engine Dynamometers